White genocide conspiracy theory: United States

-Timothy McVeigh, the main perpetrator of the 1995 Oklahoma City bombing that killed 168 and injured more than 680, carried pages from The Turner Diaries, a fictional account of white supremacists who ignite a revolution by blowing up the FBI headquarters with a truck bomb.
-The book was greatly influential in shaping white nationalism and in the later development of white genocide conspiracy theory.
-Although the bomber did not attribute his motives to the white nationalist movement, he frequently cited The Turner Diaries and had been reprimanded in the Army for wearing a "white power" T-shirt purchased at a Ku Klux Klan rally.

-Eric Harris, one of the two perpetrators of the 1999 Columbine High School massacre in Littleton, Colorado, that killed thirteen people and injured 24, wrote frequently in his journal entries his dedication to Adolf Hitler and white supremacist and Nazi ideology.
-He had also taken inspiration from Timothy McVeigh, citing him as his inspiration for the attack and planning on committing a bombing that would outdo McVeigh's in fatalities.

 Richard Baumhammers, the perpetrator of a 2000 shooting spree in Pittsburgh, Pennsylvania, that killed five people and injured a sixth, complained that European Americans are being outnumbered by minorities and immigrants, calling on a website for "an end to non-white immigration" because "almost all" present day immigration "is non-European."

 Frazier Glenn Miller Jr., the perpetrator of a shooting spree that killed three people at a Jewish community center and retirement home in Overland Park, Kansas, had supported the slogan: "Diversity is code for white genocide."
 He stated that the "systematic genocide of white people by Jews" was his motive, and that he, "had a patriotic intent to stop genocide against my people".
 On Easter Sunday, the day after the shooting, white supremacists delivered "white genocide" themed Easter eggs to several houses in Henrico County, Virginia, repeating the "Diversity = white genocide" mantra.